 Is Market Cap All I Need?

 Looking at any metric or indicator in isolation will not give you the big picture.
 In the case of market cap, it is generally an indicator of the size or value of the coin.
-Investing in any cryptocurrency just looking at one isolated metric would be dangerous, since there’s lots of other factors that you have to consider when making an investing decision.
+Investing in any cryptocurrency just looking at one isolated metric would be dangerous since there are lots of other factors that you have to consider when making an investment decision.
 Though valuing a cryptocurrency can be extremely difficult, there are some indicators or characteristics that you can look at to have a greater overview of the particular coin.
 Here’s a checklist that can help you understand what to look out for when assessing any coin.

 (You might also be interested in: Crypto Beginners Guide: 5 Things Crypto Newbies Should Know)